What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Late Payment Penalty

-1% of the unpaid amount for every 30-day delay
+1% of unpaid amount for every 30 days delay

 Detailed Penalties